Erik Vandermey's 2007 Mazda MX-5- 2016 OUSCI Preview

 The paint is stock and the body is for the most part as well, although the car does feature chassis bracing, three-point rear subframe braces, a mid-section X-brace, a rear subframe brace and a trunk-mounted spoiler as part of the MazdaSpeed MS-R package.
 It also has a MazdaSpeed chrome fuel filler door and a Blackbird Fabworx NC RZ rollbar.

-The Mazda know rides on 17x9 Kosei K1-TS 17x9 wheels with Bridgestone RE-71R tires and StopTech slotted performance rotors in the front with Hawk Street/Race brake pads all the way around.
+The Mazda now rides on 17x9 Kosei K1-TS 17x9 wheels with Bridgestone RE-71R tires and StopTech slotted performance rotors with Hawk Street/Race brake pads all the way around.
 The MX-5 suspension consists of Koni Yellow shocks (converted to double-adjustable), springs, a front swaybar and viscous LSD as part of the MS-R package.
 Erik also added a Hotchkis 21mm rear swaybar.
-We're happy to report Erik's car also runs a YELLOWTOP OPTIMA battery, which easily turns over his Mazda MZR 2.5-liter engine.
+We're happy to report Erik's car also runs a YELLOWTOP OPTIMA battery, which easily turns over his swapped Mazda MZR 2.5-liter engine.
 Moto-East handled ECU tuning and Good Win Racing supplied the Triple Pass aluminum racing radiator.
 The car also has a Racing Beat radiator screen and the MazdaSpeed MS-R oil cooler.

 The Mazda's air filter is from Spectre Performance and also runs a MazdaSpeed cold air intake it.
 Other breathing upgrades include a ceramic-coated Good-Win-Racing Max Power long-tube header, midpipe with cat and Helmholtz resonator, along with a Roadster Sport Street single muffler with a removable resonator tip.
 On the electrical side, Erik enjoys music through a Mazda iPod integration module and LED fog lights configured as daytime running lights from The Retrofit Source.
 The MX-5 also has LED running lights and triple-blink LED brake lights.